MezbanS/Designing-a-Sales-dashboard-in-Excel/README.md

 # Designing-a-Sales-dashboard-in-Excel
-#Objective:
+# Objective:
 Use Excel to analyze the sales based on various product categories and create the Dashboard using the sales and working data.

-#Queries:
+# Queries:
- Prepare a table of Sales and Profit month-wise in a working sheet.
+1. Prepare a table of Sales and Profit month-wise in a working sheet.

- Prepare the sales table region-wise in the working sheet.
+2. Prepare the sales table region-wise in the working sheet.

- Create User Control Combo box for Product Category.
+3. Create User Control Combo box for Product Category.

- Create a Column Chart of the month-wise table and region-wise table.
+4. Create a Column Chart of the month-wise table and region-wise table.

- Link the table with a combo box.
+5. Link the table with a combo box.

- Create a dashboard.
+6. Create a dashboard.